 I’m a Canadian writer, living in Britain for more than a quarter of a century now.
-I write historical and contemporary fiction, often with an Irish connection.
-My current ongoing project is The Yankee Years, a series of novels and Short Reads set in Northern Ireland during the Second World War.
+I write historical fiction, often with an Irish connection, and cozy mysteries set in my native land.
+My historical series is The Yankee Years, a series of novels and Short Reads set in Northern Ireland during the Second World War.
 After the Allied troops arrived, life there would never be the same.
 In these books I tell thrilling and romantic tales of the people and the era.
+Century Cottage Cozy Mysteries is my cozy mystery series, set in rural Canada a little more than a generation ago.
+These stories intertwine intriguing mysteries with characters who will warm your heart.

 I’ve also released a collection of my short stories, Dancing Shadows, Tramping Hooves and an historical novel set in 1940s/50s Ireland, Hitler and Mars Bars, as well as collections of some of my magazine articles, Fermanagh Gems, and Irish Sanctuaries.